-As at 31 December 2017 conditional deposit with the NBRK consists of funds of KZT 160,651 thousand (31 December 2016: KZT 1,238,355 thousand) received from the Development Bank of Kazakhstan JSC ("DBK") and KZT 1,196,766 thousand (31 December 2016: KZT 381,598 thousand) received from DAMU Entrepreneurship Development Fund JSC ("DAMU") in accordance with the loan agreements with DBK and DAMU.
+As at 31 December 2017 conditional deposit with the NBRK consists of funds of KZT 160,651 thousand (31 December 2016: KZT 1,238,355 thousand) received from the Development Bank of Kazakhstan JSC ("DBK JSC") and KZT 1,196,766 thousand (31 December 2016: KZT 381,598 thousand) received from DAMU Entrepreneurship Development Fund JSC ("EDF DAMU JSC") in accordance with the loan agreements with DBK and DAMU.
 Funds will be distributed as loans to small and medium businesses on preferential terms.
-These funds may be withdrawn from the conditional deposit only after approval of DBK and DAMU, respectively.
+These funds may be withdrawn from the conditional deposit only after approval of DBK JSC and EDF DAMU JSC, respectively.

-(a) Concentration of deposits and balances with banks
+Concentration of deposits and balances with banks

-As at 31 December 2017 the Group has no banks (2016: no banks), whose balances exceed 10% of equity.
+As at 31 December 2017 the Bank has no banks (2016: no banks), whose balances exceed 10% of equity.